The Darkness Has Returned

 For this playthrough, I played the “Plus” version, which added online-exclusive content to the offline mode.

-In Phantasy Star Online, you’re a ship taking refugees from Earth to a new habitable planet, arriving after the first ship set up the start of a colony.
+In Phantasy Star Online, you’re a ship taking refugees from Earth to a new habitable planet, arriving after the first ship sets up the start of a colony.
 An explosion happens and you lose contact with the colony, and you’re sent to investigate.
-The main story is intriguing, but it never really goes into much detail, and could have done with some tutorials and more dialogue.
+The main story is intriguing, but it never really goes into much detail, and could have been done with some tutorials and more dialogue.
 I beat the final boss of Episode 1 and it just cuts to credits, saves then sends you to the title screen.

 The combat in Phantasy Star Online is fine.
 It works in a very similar way to modern console MMOs, with a hotbar that lets you place your abilities, and holding down a button to access some extra ones.
 That said, it takes a long time to gain new abilities, so you’ll be stuck with a few basic attacks to begin with.
-There is a lot of weapons and items you can find, although a lot of what you can find will be locked to other classes.
+There are a lot of weapons and items you can find, although a lot of what you can find will be locked to other classes.

 There’s also surprisingly few levels in the game, and they’re all made up of smaller rooms connected by corridors.
 That said, there are some really nice looking areas and some nice detail in these areas.
 It’s typically a case of killing all the enemies, finding buttons and moving on, sometimes encountering a dead end (usually with loot) and trying a different direction.
 There are lots of extra quests you can go on, but these use the same few maps.